yoasyo25/ruby-submissions/1611-b/4module/capstone_project/mentorship/iteration_two.md

 *   4: Team is proactive in understanding scope and is able to commit to stories before starting the sprint
 *   **3: Team is able to set and update expectations so that there are no surprises on the last day of the sprint**
 *   2: Team does not have agreed upon stories completed at the end of the sprint, but has a plan to get them done
-*   1: Team does not have agreed upon stories completed, and has no plan to complete them
+*   **1: Team does not have agreed upon stories completed, and has no plan to complete them**

+*Ashley a 1 for being a no show to the demo*

 ### 3. Implementation Quality